drmowinckels/drmowinckels.github.io/content/blog/2024/05-01_ide/index.md

 slug: "ide"
 image: vscode.png
 summary: |
   People who code have a tendency to spend a lot of time in various IDEs (Integrated Development Environments).
-These are the tools that help you write, test, and debug your code.
 They can be as simple as a text editor or as complex as a full-blown development environment.
 In this post, I'll go through my two go-to IDE's, RStudio and VScode, and why I switch between them rather than sticking to a single one.
 ---

 ## My previous experience with programming IDEs